Popover

 </Popover>

 You can control the width of the Popover with the width property.
-You can either pass a specific px or percent value.
-That includes using CSS variables for defining the size.
+You can pass a specific px or percent value, including CSS variables, to define the size.

 <Popover width="calc(var(--rs-unit-x1) * 100)">